Dialectic School Curriculum

 Normally taken in 7th grade

 This course surveys the history and literature of the ancient Near East.
-Through this course, students study empires and epics from the Fertile Crescent all the way to Persia and the eventual domination by the Greeks in the fourth century BC.
-This time period of 3,000–4,000 years saw great scientific and cultural development, as masterful temples and pyramids were erected, laws and treaties were established, and empires rose and fell.
+Through this course, students study empires and epics from the Fertile Crescent all the way to Persia and the eventual rise of the Greek city-states in the fifth century BC.
+This 3,000–4,000 year time period saw great scientific and cultural development, as masterful temples and pyramids were erected, laws and treaties were established, and empires rose and fell.
 Students learn more about these civilizations’ influential rulers, cities, myths, religions, political structures, etc. through reading, activities, and classroom discussions.

 Enduring Understandings